How to Build a Merger Model

 Each of these steps will be explored in more detail below.

-In contrast, the target company may want to receive equity because it might feel more valuable than cash.
-Finding an agreeable consideration to both parties is a crucial part of striking a deal.
+In contrast, the target company may want to receive equity because it might be more valuable than cash.
+Finding a consideration agreeable to both parties is a crucial part of striking a deal.

 Key assumptions include: